Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/4_pick_and_place.md

 ---

 ### Step 1: Setup
-If you have correctly followed phases 1 and 2, whether or not you choose to use the Unity project given by us or start it from scratch, you should have cloned the repository.
+If you have correctly followed parts 1 and 2, whether or not you chose to use the Unity project given by us or start it from scratch, you should have cloned the repository.

 **Note**: If you cloned the project and forgot to use `--recurse-submodules`, or if any submodule in this directory doesn't have content (e.g. moveit_msgs or ros_tcp_endpoint), you can run the following command to grab the Git submodules.
 But before you need to be in the `pose_estimation` folder.